 - Ensure that critical parts of your website are accessible to search engines.
 Use the

-directive to explicitly permit crawling of important directories or files.
+Allowdirective to explicitly permit crawling of important directories or files.

 plaintextCopy codeUser-agent: *